openresty/lua-nginx-module/README.markdown

 The cosockets are currently also disabled in the [init_by_lua*](#init_by_lua) and [init_worker_by_lua*](#init_worker_by_lua) directive contexts but we may add support for these contexts in the future because there is no limitation in the nginx core (or the limitation might be worked around).

+There exists a work-around, however, when the original context does *not* need to wait for the cosocket results.
+That is, creating a 0-delay timer via the [ngx.timer.at](#ngxtimerat) API and do the cosocket results in the timer handler, which runs asynchronously as to the original context creating the timer.

 [Back to TOC](#table-of-contents)

 Special PCRE Sequences